midorikocak/merakli/README.md

 * Adding articles to Doc folder

 ## Installation
 * Create Cms folder on your server and add repository files into it.
+ATTENTION!!
+Foldername has to be Cms!!!
+ATTENTION
 * Create a database called 'merakli' on your MySQL database, and run db/merakli.sql on it.
 * After that you have to change Config/config.inc.php and add your database login settings.
 * Admin url is merakli/index.php/Users/login